sakshi-singh2024/web-dev/README.md

 # web-dev
-this is a web development my first repsotiry
+hiii this is my first repo so i am just try to it